izzypt/CPP-Module-06/README.md

 The main advantage of static_cast is that it provides compile-time type checking, making it harder to make an inadvertent error.

+static_cast is also (intentionally) less powerful than C-style casts, so you can’t inadvertently remove const or do other things you may not have intended to do.

 ### 4. Dynamic Cast:

 ```cpp